 nada

-nada is the tool to manage Nada projects.
+CLI tool to manage Nada projects.
 It can:

-• Create a new project,
+- Create a new Nada project

-• Compile Nada programs,
+- Compile Nada programs

-• Get program-requirements, the runtime requirements of the preprocessing elements of a program,
+- Get program-requirements, the runtime requirements of the preprocessing elements of a program

-• Run Nada programs (also in debug mode),
+- Run Nada programs

 Usage